What english sounds like to non english speakers?

 Ask HotBot: How to link jbl speakers?

-How to sync jbl speakers?
+How to connect jbl speakers?

-Ask HotBot: How to sync jbl speakers?
+Ask HotBot: How to connect jbl speakers?